-St Mary's recognises our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
-We endeavour to provide a safe and welcoming environment where children are respected and valued.
+St Mary's Catholic Primary School recognises our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
+We endeavour to provide a safe and welcoming environment where children are respected, valued, listened to, and in which their self-confidence grows.
 We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.
 Child protection forms part of the school's safeguarding responsibilities.
-The Child Protection and Safeguarding policy underpins and guides St Mary's procedures and protocols to ensure its pupils and staff are safe.
+The Child Protection and Safeguarding policy underpins and guides St John's procedures and protocols to ensure its pupils and staff are safe.